circleguard/circlecore/README.md

 ## Contributing

 Join [our discord](https://discord.gg/VNnkTjm) and ask how you can help, or look around for open issues which interest you and tackle those.
-PR requests are welcome!
+Pull requests are welcome!